 Recommended Services & Resources

-**Disclosure of Material Connection: Some of the links below are “affiliate links.”
+**Affiliate Links are used on this page: Some of the links below are “affiliate links.”
 This means if you click on the link and purchase the item, I may receive a commission.
 You don't pay any more to use my links, and sometime you can pay less if there's a promotion.
-I only recommend products or services I have used personally and believe will add value to others.
-I am disclosing this in accordance with the Federal Trade Commission’s 16 CFR, Part 255: “Guides Concerning the Use of Endorsements and Testimonials in Advertising.”**
+I only recommend products or services I have used personally and believe will add value to your business.”**

 Email, Calendar, Contacts